|

 All

-of the above information is correct as at 9th February 2000
+of the above information is correct as at 9th February 2000 The

 U.K. is not a signatory to the Convention and was not represented at the meeting

-on
+on 10th

 March 1995.
+The

-International Dog Organization (FCI) represented dog breeders at the meeting
+International Dog Organization (FCI) represented dog breeders at the meeting The following Resolutions were adopted 10 March 1995

 The following two Resolutions were adopted on 10th